Boundedness of anti-canonical volumes of singular log Fano threefolds: Introduction

-Then the set of all $n$-dimensional varieties of $\epsilon$-Fano type is bounded. \end{conj} BAB Conjecture is one of the most important conjecture in birational geometry and it is related to the termination of flips.
-As the approach to this conjecture, we are interested in the following much weak conjecture for anti-canonical volumes which is a consequence of BAB Conjecture.
+\begin{conj}[BAB Conjecture] Fix $0<\epsilon<1$ and an integer $n>0$.
+Then the set of all $n$-dimensional varieties of $\epsilon$-Fano type is bounded. \end{conj} The BAB Conjecture is one of the most important conjectures in birational geometry and it is related to the termination of flips.
+The following weaker conjecture is an important step towards the proof of the BAB Conjecture. \begin{conj}[Weak BAB Conjecture] Fix $0<\epsilon<1$ and an integer $n>0$.
+Then there exists a number $M(n,\epsilon)$ depending only on $n$ and $\epsilon$ with the following property: if $X$ is an $n$-dimensional variety of $\epsilon$-Fano type, then